dvddarias/docker-sync/README.md

 You **need** python > 3.4 on your local machine and both the user running the script and the user on the remote host most have permissions to run `docker` commands.
 It uses `ssh` to connect to the host so you should also have the the appropriate permissions.
 There are **no dependencies on the remote host** other than the commands: bash, ls, rsync, ssh that are already installed on most linux distributions.

+##Typical use case

+You are part of a team of 4 programmers working on a code base that runs on a docker image.
+Lets assume it is a `Django` image that has the following Dockerfile and weights 450mb:

+	FROM python:3.4-slim

+	RUN apt-get update && apt-get install -y \
+			gcc \
+			mysql-client libmysqlclient-dev \
+			postgresql-client libpq-dev \
+			sqlite3 \
+		--no-install-recommends && rm -rf /var/lib/apt/lists/*

+	ENV DJANGO_VERSION 1.8.6

+	RUN pip install mysqlclient psycopg2 django=="$DJANGO_VERSION"

+Everything is working ok until you need a new package installed on the image.
+Now you have to add the package to the first `RUN` command and rebuild it.
+These two `RUN` commands account for 240mb of the image and both layers are rebuilt, effectively making your whole team download these 240mb again from the registry every time a new dependency is added to the image.

+The solution is to run `docker-sync user@somewebserver.com django:latest` and it will only transfer (with rsync) the compressed difference between the two images.
+In this case, if the package were for example `gettext` it would transfer around ~1mb.